UKPLab/DHd2017-semsearch-cuneiform/README.md

 This work has been carried out in collabroation with the Department for [Ancient Philology](http://www.ao.altertumswissenschaften.uni-mainz.de) at the Johannes Gutenberg-Universität Mainz.

-To get access to the Hittite original data needed for this running this pipeline, please contact the first author of the abobe publication.
+To get access to the Hittite original data needed for this running this pipeline, please contact the first author of the above publication.

 Contact person: Johannes Daxenberger, daxenberger@ukp.informatik.tu-darmstadt.de